-HW Purpose: - Title of homework For example:
+HW Purpose: - Title of homework

+For example:
-• HW Practice: Types of forces

-o HW Reading: Reading Treasure Island

-- No set date is now needed for HW or CW tasks as Google Classroom automatically records this. - Homework tasks must be set with a due date and an appropriate mark allocation if this is required.
+- HW Practice: Types of forces - HW Reading: Reading Treasure Island - No set date is now needed for HW or CW tasks as Google Classroom automatically records this. - Homework tasks must be set with a due date and an appropriate mark allocation if this is required.
 If no mark will be allocated, homework will be identified as unmarked. - The due date should not be included in the title.
-The due date will automatically show up in the students' calendar once the due date for the homework is set as part of the assignment. - Homework tasks should be clearly explained either in the instructions box in Google Classroom, or in the shared document for the task. - Homework should be structured in a way that students can accomplish it with relatively high success rates. - Homework should be differentiated as is appropriate for the needs of different students. - Homework should never be set as punishment. - Homework is only considered to have been handed in if the student has turned it in or handed it in through Google Classroom.
+The due date will automatically show up in the students' calendar once the due date for the homework is set as part of the assignment.

+- Homework tasks should be clearly explained either in the instructions box in Google Classroom, or in the shared document for the task. - Homework should be structured in a way that students can accomplish it with relatively high success rates. - Homework should be differentiated as is appropriate for the needs of different students. - Homework should never be set as punishment. - Homework is only considered to have been handed in if the student has turned it in or handed it in through Google Classroom. - Homework tasks must be assigned through Google Classroom ahead of class, scheduled to be assigned during class or posted in the last few minutes of the lesson.
+They should not be assigned after the lesson.